 Proceeds from our programs are donated to:

-Empower people around the world with a $25 loan to a specific low-income entrepreneur across the globe. www.Kiva.org is a non-profit organization with a mission to connect people through lending to alleviate poverty.
-By buying our software you support a microloan - whether a baker in Afghanistan, a goat herder in Uganda, a farmer in Peru, a restaurateur in Cambodia, or a tailor in Iraq.
-It's a powerful and sustainable way to empower someone right now to lift themselves out of poverty.
+Empower people around the world with a $25 loan to a specific low-income entrepreneur acroos the globe. www.kiva.org is a non-profit organization with a mission to connect people through lending to alleviate poverty.
+By licensing our software you support a microloan.
+It is a powerful and sustainable way to empower someone right now to lift themselves out of poverty.

 Water Projects - Turning on the Tap for Safe Water - www.smaritanspurse.ca provide clean water to families around the world by building and deploying Biosand Water Filters.
 Today, an estimated 1.4 million children die every year from diseases caused by drinking polluted water.
 A growing body of evidence shows that Biosand Water Filters save lives, restore health, enable parents to work more and their children to study more and generally improve the quality of life for filter owners.